 In very cold weather, winterizing the motor coach is recommended to prevent damage to the waste systems.

 Component Locations for Winterization

-The above components can be accessed under the roadside ottoman behind the service panel.
-Bypass valves are shown in the Normal Use position.
+The above components can be accessed by removing the roadside bench seat cushion and forward access panel.
+Valves are shown in the Normal Use position.
 Component locations may vary slightly from depiction.